interpretml/DiCE/README.rst

 consider a person who applied for a loan and was rejected by the loan distribution algorithm of a financial company.
 Typically, the company may provide an explanation on why the loan was rejected, for example, due to "poor credit history".
 However, such an explanation does not help the person decide *what they do should next* to improve their chances of being approved in the future.
 Critically, the most important feature may not be enough to flip the decision of the algorithm, and in practice, may not even be changeable such as gender and race.

 DiCE implements `counterfactual explanations <https://arxiv.org/abs/1711.00399>`_  that provide this information by showing feature-perturbed versions of the same person who would have received the loan, e.g., ``you would have received the loan if your income was higher by $10,000``.
-In other words, it provides "what-if" explanations for model output and can be a useful complement to other explanation methods.
+In other words, it provides "what-if" explanations for model output and can be a useful complement to other explanation methods, both for end-users and model developers.

+Barring simple linear models, however, it is difficult to generate CF examples that work for any machine learning model.
+DiCE is based on `recent research <link>`_ that generates CF explanations for any ML model.
+The core idea to setup finding such explanations as an optimization problem, similar to finding adversarial examples.
+The critical difference is that for explanations, we need perturbations that change the output of a machine learning model, but are also diverse and feasible to change.

+Therefore, DiCE supports generating a set of counterfactual explanations  and has tunable parameters for diversity and proximity of the explanations to the original input.
+It also supports simple constraints on features to ensure feasibility of the generated counterfactual examples.

 Installing DICE
 -----------------